Improving app security

 Relocate essential logic to a custom backend service and manage access with user-specific, time-limited tokens.

-By default, UI Bakery ensures that variables such as {{user.email}}
+By default, UI Bakery ensures that such variables as {{user.email}}

-, {{user.role}}
+and {{user.role}}

 are applied on the server side, when used in SQL queries.

-In other cases, for example, when {user.email}
+In other cases, for example, when {{user.email}}

-is used in an HTTP request or a Load Row action step, it is sent from the client side, meaning it can be altered by the end user before sending.
+is used in an HTTP request or in a Load Row action step, it is sent from the client side, meaning it can be altered by the end user before sending.

-To prevent unexpected behaviors, we suggest moving such actions to an Automation.
+To prevent unexpected behaviors, we suggest moving such actions to an .
 When automation is initiated from the UI Bakery app, the backend ensures that the {{user}}

 variable refers to the currently logged-in user.